Spiritual, Moral, Social, Cultural and British Values

 The Rule of Law

 We consistently reinforce our high expectations of children.
-Children are taught the value and reasons behind our expectations (school rules) that they are there to protect us, that everyone has a responsibility and that there are consequences when rules are broken.
+Children are taught the value and reasons behind our expectations (school values and rules) that they are there to protect us, that everyone has a responsibility and that there are consequences when rules are broken.

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young children to make choices safely, through our provision of a safe environment and empowering teaching.
 Children are encouraged to know, understand and exercise their rights and personal freedoms.